jtpaulo/jtpaulo.github.io/_pages/teaching.md

 **2020** - Alberto Faria.
 Software-Defined Storage Control for Containerized HPC Applications.
 Co-advised with António Sousa and Ricardo Macedo.

-**2020** - Marco Dantas.
-Accelerating Deep Learning Training through Transparent Storage Tiering.
-Co-advised with Rui Oliveira and Ricardo Macedo.

 **2020** - César Borges.
 Realistic Assessment of Faults in Storage Systems.
 Co-advised with José Pereira.

+### Concluded:

+**2022** - Marco Dantas.
+Accelerating Deep Learning Training on High-Performance Computing with Storage Tiering.
+Co-advised with Rui Oliveira and Ricardo Macedo.

-**2020** - João Vilaça.
+**2021** - João Vilaça.
 Orchestration and Distribution of Services in Hybrid Cloud/Edge Environments.
 Co-advised with Ricardo Vilaça.

-### Concluded:

 **2021** - Diogo Leitão.
 RSafeFS: Sistema de Ficheiros Modular para Armazenamento Remoto (RSafeFS: Modular File System for Remote Storage).
 Co-advised with Ricardo Macedo and José Pereira.